DataMa-Solutions/docs/extensions/how-to-use/looker-studio.md

 <br/>

-> Using Datama Solutions as a Looker Studio extension is a great way to make your report more insightful with the benefits of both Datama and Looker Studio.
+> Using Datama Solutions as a Looker Studio extension is a great way to make your report more insightful with the benefits of both.

 <br/>